kristianmandrup/racer-mw/Architecture-Overview.md

 `$scope` variable on the resource, but should return the resource itself for further chaining.
 Any command that expects to be applied on a scope should simply apply on the current `$scope` value.

-For commands such as `ìnsert` which returns the length of the collection after insert, will operate in a similar fashion.
+For commands such as `insert` which returns the length of the collection after insert, will operate in a similar fashion.
 An internal `length` attribute will be set and the Resource returned.
 At any time the last length can thus be accessed.

 If a reference is set up on the collection however, it should invalidate or reset the length whenever